Selena Gomez and The Weeknd Are Totally Twinning During New York City Date

 TheImageDirect.com

-The pair also grabbed some grub, hitting up a few eateries over the course of the day.
+The pair also grabbed some grub, hitting up a few eateries over the course of their day together.
 The singers hit up Mexican restaurant Ofrenda in the West Village.
 The restaurant posted a pic of the "Come and Get It" song bird with a few male fans.
 They also lunched at Lure Fishbar in SoHo.

 A source tells E!
 News the couple, who started dating earlier this year, took a romantic stroll together and took in the sights of the city.